A Toolkit for Members of an Appointments Committee constituted under article 17 of the APUO Collective Agreement, at the University of Ottawa.

 This toolkit is designed to assist individuals at uOttawa who are members of an appointments committee in ensuring equity, diversity and inclusion in all steps of the selection process.
 It provides tools and resources for carrying out a selection process that is free of prejudice, complies with the government regulations on hiring, and respects privacy and human rights.

-Some of the content provided in this Toolkit have been taken from, and inspired by, the University of British Columbia’s Faculty Recruitment Guide and Western University’s Employment Equity Guide.
-We would like to thank the institutions for granting us permission to use some of their materials.
+3. Source Attribution: Some of the content provided in this Toolkit has been taken from, and inspired by, the University of British Columbia’s Faculty Recruitment Guide and Western University’s Employment Equity Guide.
+We thank both institutions for granting permission to use portions of their materials.

 The University of Ottawa's Commitment on Equity, Diversity and Inclusion (EDI)